 Welcome to P.E.O., a philanthropic educational organization where women celebrate the advancement of women; educate women through scholarships, grants, awards, loans, and stewardship of Cottey College; and motivate each other to achieve their highest aspirations.

 P.E.O. was founded in 1869 in Mount Pleasant, Iowa.
 Today, P.E.O. has a membership of over 235,000 women in chapters throughout Canada and the United States.
-In Manitoba, P.E.O. has over 425 members.
+In Manitoba, P.E.O. has about 400 members.

 The P.E.O.
 Sisterhood is passionate about its mission to promote educational opportunities for women.
-Our organization proudly makes a difference in women’s lives through the following six international philanthropies and also through our local Manitoba P.E.O.
+Our organization proudly makes a difference in women’s lives through six international philanthropies and our local Manitoba P.E.O.
 Foundation.

 - Educational Loan Fund (ELF)